-The EPT requires approximately 1 hour and 45 minutes to administer and contains the following three sections.
+The English Placement Test requires approximately 2-1/2 hours to administer and contains the following three sections:

-- A score of "Exempt" or "Ready for college-level English courses" on the California State University Early Assessment Program taken along with the English Language Arts California Standard Test in grade 11
+- A score of "Exempt" or "Ready for college-level English courses" on the CSU Early Assessment Program (EAP)

-- A score of 500 or above on the critical reading section of the College Board SAT Reasoning Test
+- A score of 550 or above on the Evidence Based Reading and Writing (EBRW) section of the College Board SAT Test

-- A score of 22 or above on the American College Testing English exam
+- A score of 22 or above on the American College Testing (ACT) English Test

 - A score of 3 or above on either the Language and Composition or Composition and Literature examination of the College Board Scholastic Advanced Placement Program

-- Completion and transfer to California State University of the credits for a college course that satisfies the California State University general education requirement in English composition, provided such a course was completed with a grade of “C” or better
+- Completion and transfer to CSU of the credits for a college course that satisfies the CSU General Education requirement in English Composition, provided such a course was completed with a grade of C or better

 All 23 California State University campuses administer the EPT (and the ELM) on a variety of variable dates.
 For a complete listing, check the California State University EPT/ELM Information bulletin.
 Pay close attention to the registration deadline listed by each test date since your registration must reach the testing office by the registration deadline.